MichaelJohnson144/pygame-projects/README.md

 ## Py-Man

+Py-Man is my second PyGame and my attempt at replicating Iwatani Tōru's (岩谷 徹) Pac-Man.
-    Py-Man is my second PyGame.
-It is a project that is still in progress (I.P.).
+It is a project that is still in progress.

 |               Level 001                |               Level 004                |               Level 005                |
 |:--------------------------------------:|:--------------------------------------:|:--------------------------------------:|